Jahaan-boop/MedicineRecognizer/README.md

 LINKING IN THE CODE:

-1: Go to the Github page and go to code.
-Now go to "main.js" and find the line of code:
+1: Go to the Github page and goto the "Code" tab.
+Now, click on "Go to file", and click on "main.js".
+Now, find this line of code:

 classifier=ml5.imageClassifier("/model.json",modelloaded);